 Clients rely on Ellisen both for his track record of success and for the enormous creativity he brings to each matter.
-Through his holistic approach, he takes the time to understand his clients’ business plans, short-term objectives, and long-term definitions of success.
-Armed with this knowledge, he crafts successful, often groundbreaking, legal strategies that meet clients’ critical business goals and pave the way to success in future endeavors.
+Through his holistic approach, he takes the time to understand his clients’ business plans, short-term objectives and long-term definitions of success.
+Armed with this knowledge, he crafts successful, often groundbreaking, legal strategies that meet clients’ critical business goals.

 Frequently invited as a speaker on patent law, Ellisen has presented on patent litigation and patent damages at the American Intellectual Property Law Association (AIPLA) and other intellectual property conferences.
 He has been an associate columnist for the National Law Journal and has co-authored several papers and presentations regarding patent law and practice topics, including forum selection in patent infringement litigation, claim construction hearing practice and pre-litigation investigations.